deemfaisal/UC-final-project/README.md

 Idea❔:

-CODED is an application that has been built to encounter all the students of the programs of CODED's company.
+CODED is an application that has been built to have all the students of the programs of CODED's company.

 It is a user-based application, so it displays all the content related to the user from their program track, lectures, tasks, calendar, videos and etc.